symmetry

 with four equivalent positions of minimum energy in a square around the

 centre.
-The height of the maximum is small and the effect is observed only
+The height of the maximum is small and the effect is observed

-the four positions with equal probability.
+disordered among the four positions with equal probability.

 SECTION